laimaretto/taskAutom/README.md

 ## Usage ##

-The program needs two inputs: a) CSV file with data and b) a plugin, which is nothing but a configuration template.
+The program needs two mandatory inputs: a) CSV file with data and b) a plugin, which is nothing but a configuration template.

 #### CSV